About What I Do

-I also write about our homeschooling life as is – raw.
+I also write about our homeschooling life as it is – raw.
 Simple.
 Montessori.
 Nature.

 I was born in Russia, in a closed Siberian town and grew up attending Cosmonautic School located in the midst of the Siberian forest

 .
-I was introduced to the Montessori method at the age of 17 by pure chance while looking for a part-time job during studying a master’s degree.
+I was introduced to the Montessori method at the age of 17 by pure chance while looking for a part-time job during my uni studies.
 The place that I found was American Montessori School in Russia.
 It felt and looked peaceful and outrageously beautiful and organized.
 I received the majority of my Montessori training through a magnificent person who ran the school – directress and school owner.

 After many years of learning, stumbling, creating some of the best friendships of my life I came to study in Australia.
 Here I received my formal Early Childhood degree in Education.